New 2026 Dirty Dozen List: What Produce to Always Buy Organic

 It's good to be educated on our food system and where hidden toxins may lurk.

-While it may seem difficult, not to mention expensive, to buy all organic, with the EWG's Dirty Dozen list, you can focus on the 12 produce items you should always buy organic.
+While it may seem difficult, not to mention expensive, to buy all organic, with the EWG's Dirty Dozen list, you can focus on the 12 produce items that would be most helpful to buy organic.
 Then you can let yourself off the organic hook when you purchase fruits and vegetables from the Clean 15 List.

 No matter what you buy, it's always a good idea to clean your produce before consuming it.